fox-it/dissect-docs/docs/source/projects/dissect.thumbcache/index.rst

     :octicon:`mark-github` View on GitHub

-A Dissect module implementing a parsers for the windows Thumbcache file format.
+A Dissect module implementing parsers for the thumbcache of Windows systems.
-This format gets used to store thumbnail information.
-Interestingly, the last entry inside a thumbcache file contains random data.
-This entry is often unused, however the data could be anything that was on that specific space on disk first.
+This is commonly used to see which files were opened on a system.

 Installation
 ------------